🌲

 Days 1-3: Anapana

 My mind was in overdrive the first few days.
-Despite genuine effort, a few minutes into the meditation practice in the meditation hall, my mind would get distracted.
-However the nature of the mind is our thoughts are always changing.
-Even if the mind is in a distracted state, we can have confidence this will not be the ever-lasting condition.
-And we are able to experience this insight of the constantly changing nature of the mind along with all other sensations without a desire for the experience to be different than it is.
+Despite genuine effort, a few minutes into practice in the meditation hall, my mind would get distracted.
+However the nature of the mind is that our thoughts are always changing.
+Even if the mind is in a distracted state, we can have confidence this will not be the everlasting condition.
+We are able to experience this insight of the constantly changing nature of the mind along with all other sensations without a desire for the experience to be different than it is.
 Eventually, I was able to develop sensational awareness of the area around my nose, sensing a light buzzing feeling there.

 Outside the meditation hall.